Table of Contents

 - HCV antibody and nucleic acid tests

-If your antibody test is positive, you may also get a test for HCV RNA (the actual genetic material of the hepatitis C virus) called a nucleic acid test (NAT).
-If your NAT is positive, you are most likely currently infected with HCV.
-If your NAT is negative (no HCV RNA in your blood), then you were infected in the past and are not now currently infected.
+If your HCV antibody test is positive, you may also get a nucleic acid test (NAT), which tests for the actual genetic material of the hepatitis C virus, also called the HCV RNA.
+If your NAT is positive, you are currently infected with HCV.
+If your NAT is negative (no HCV RNA in your blood), then you were infected in the past and your body got rid of the virus on its own or the antibody test was incorrect (a false positive).

 - Liver enzyme (or liver function) tests